-The Perna Syndicate is all about shifting the paradigm—in education, workforce development, and the new multigenerational workplace.
+The Perna Syndicate is all about shifting the paradigm—in education, careers, workforce development, and the new multigenerational workplace.
 Along the way, we’ll also talk personal motivation and strategies for success.

 Hosted by bestselling author and dynamic keynote speaker Mark C. Perna, The Perna Syndicate opens the playbook for success, both for you and the young people you influence as a parent, educator, or employer.
 In today’s new and challenging economy, every generation is looking for a fresh perspective on career, life, and success.
 Cultivated over a lifetime in marketing, consulting, and keynote speaking, Mark’s motivational strategies can empower you with the insights and tools to make a difference.